PedestrianDynamics/PedestrianDynamics.github.io/content/models/collision_free_speed_model/index.md

 ### Balancing Collision Avoidance with Performance: Selecting the Appropriate Time-Step

-The continuous definition of the model is proved to be collision-free in any situation.
-However, the discretisation of the model, as often required for computational efficiency, can introduce potential collision problems.
-While the speed model has a fast and efficient implementation, it is crucial to select a sufficiently small time step when solving the ordinary differential equation with Euler scheme in order to ensure that the model remains collision-free.
-Therefore, the model is collision-free in discrete time if
+The continuous model is provably collision-free in any situation.
+Its discretisation, however, can introduce collisions.
+When solving the ordinary differential equation with an Euler scheme, the time step must be small enough.
+The model is collision-free in discrete time if

 $$\delta t \le \min\left\\{\frac T2,\frac{l(\sqrt2-1)}{v_0\sqrt2}\right\\}$$